Save Your Vision Naturally: How Increased Vision Problems Affect Health Care Costs

 What Can You Do?

 All of this information can be a bit overwhelming for most people.
-Researchers are hoping not only to spur the scientific community into action by providing this information, they also want to help people understand the importance of being proactive in taking care of their own eyes.
+Researchers are hoping not only to spur the scientific community into action by providing this information but also to help people understand the importance of being proactive in taking care of their own eyes.
 Two of the leading problems with aging eyes are cataracts and macular degeneration.
 Did you know that you can take steps to reduce your risk for both of these eye conditions and save your vision naturally?

 Cataracts